NikiforovAll/nikiforovall.github.io/_posts/2024-05-27-aws-claim-check-dotnet.md

 #### OpenTelemetry support

-The awesome thing about `Aspire` and `AWS.Messaging` is the native OpenTelemetry support, here is how to add `AWS.Messaging` instrumentation:
+The awesome thing about `Aspire` and `AWS.Messaging` is the native OpenTelemetry support.
+Here is how to add `AWS.Messaging` instrumentation:

 ```csharp
 // ServiceDefaults/Extensions.cs